 It’s worth considering a reputable tour company that has demonstrable experience in the safari industry as well as consultants that are well-travelled and have been to the destinations you are interested in.
 Not only will you be privy to great travel tips and insights but you’ll know that your itinerary is based on the very best tried-and-tested lodges and tours.
 We’re not going to lie: one of the reasons we travel so much with our ‘We know because we go’ philosophy is because Africa is not an easy place to get around.
 To go on safari, you may have a complicated programme that involves landing on airstrips in the middle of the bush, being picked up by the right lodge at the right time and co-ordinating all of this so you get the best possible morning and afternoon game-drive experiences.
 Lodges may get damaged, roads have to be repaired – in Africa, things are always changing!
 Constant travel keeps us in the know so we can use our first-hand experience to your advantage.

 We have African Safari Experts who’ve been with us since the early 2000s, which is very unusual in the travel industry.
-They’ve travelled the length and breadth of East and Southern Africa, covering classics like Kruger and being among the first to venture into up-and-coming safari destinations like Congo and Uganda.
+They’ve travelled the length and breadth of East and Southern Africa, covering classics like the Kruger Park and being among the first to venture into up-and-coming safari destinations like Congo and Uganda.

 How will my travel investment be protected?